TokamakUI/Tokamak/README.md

 ## Fundamental concepts

-Gluon's API builds upon only a few core concepts:
+We try to keep Gluon's API as simple as possible and the core algorithm with supporting protocols/structures currently fit in only ~600 lines of code.
+It builds upon only a few basic concepts:

 ### Props